Sensor Board

 Application Simulation

-When built with CONFIG_AURORA_FAKE_SENSORS=y (typically together with the native_sim board target), sensor_board replaces the real IMU and baro polling threads with a synthetic flight-profile generator.
-The synthetic threads publish on the same zbus channels (imu_data_chan, baro_data_chan) at the same cadence as the real drivers, so the state machine, filter, data logger and pyro logic run unchanged.
+When built with CONFIG_AURORA_FAKE_SENSORS=y (typically together with the native_sim board target), sensor_board replaces the real IMU and baro polling threads with a synthetic data source.
+The fake threads publish on the same zbus channels (imu_data_chan, baro_data_chan) at the same cadence as the real drivers, so the state machine, filter, data logger and pyro logic run unchanged.

 Command